Webhooks

 You choose from several types of events that can be sent to your service.

-• Recording Hooks send a notification for the start, completion, and deletion of archive recordings.
+- Recording Hooks send a notification for the start, completion, and deletion of server-side recordings.

 Webhooks are not correlated with a specific publishing token.
 You can have one webhook that responds to all platform events for your account or separate endpoints that each receive only specific types.